cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/ai-first/2021/introduction.md

 draft: false
 weight: 1
 description: >
   Last Semester's Introductory Lecture with introduction to and Motivation for Big Data Applications and Analytics Class.
-SEe section G for material directly related to this lass but all is relevant
+See section G for material directly related to this lass but all sections are relevant
 ---

 ### Overview